abhi3700/My_Learning_NFT/README.md

   - Decentralized: [Arweave](https://github.com/ArweaveTeam/arweave-deploy#deploy-a-file).
 * Problem of storing data on-chain:

 > Basically, what the community found out was that storing images is really taxing and expensive to do on Ethereum.
-If you want to store a 8 x 8 picture, storing this much data is pretty cheap, but if you want a picture with decent resolution, you’ll need to spend a lot more.
+If you want to store a `8px x 8px` picture, storing this much data is pretty cheap, but if you want a picture with decent resolution, you’ll need to spend a lot more.

 > The cost of data storage is (about) 640k gas per Kb of data.
 If the current gas price is approximately 50 Gwei or 0.000000050 ETH, and 1 ETH equals $600 presently, you’ll be spending $20. $20 to add that to the blockchain.
 This didn’t really excite NFT creators.

 * Storing metadata on-chain & off-chain: The _name_, _description_, and _attributes_ are easy to store on-chain, but the _image_ is the hard part.
 It would be better if we could store our images on-chain so that they can’t go down or get hacked.
 That's why __IPFS__.
 This is to ensure the NFT asset with image is not duplicated elsewhere.
 And this is ensured by creating a hash based on the image & directed to a link of IPFS like `https://ipfs.io/ipfs/QmTgqnhFBMkfT9s8PHKcdXBn1f5bG3Q5hmBaR4U6hoTvb1?filename=Chainlink_Elf.png`.
 This is ideal for storing images since it means that every time the image is updated, the on-chain hash/tokenURI also has to change, meaning that we can have a record of the history of the metadata.
 It’s also really easy to add an image onto IPFS and doesn’t require running a server!
+* But, the dangerous part is that we might not have the IPFS img stored permanently as it is again centralized IPFS cloud.
+So, in order to make the IPFS img data permanent, **Arweave** should be used.

 ## Marketplace